UANDES-4103-201810/course-project-raiseyourheart/README.md

 - We keep history of all changes made to projects, to do so we have a second table called _Project Datum_ that stores all data from a project.
-This way, every time a change is made to the project we create a new registry y _Project Datum_, keeping the old one safe.
+This way, every time a change is made to the project we create a new registry in _Project Datum_, keeping the old one safe.
 To keep updated the relationship betweeen Project and Project Datum every time we make a change (creating a new registry) we update the reference.